How to Build a Proper Retaining Wall with Geogrid Fabric (stabilizing grid):

 Sadly, many people, in an effort to save time and cost, do not know about stabilizing grid and whether they even need it in their construction.
 In many cases, they will hire contractors who truly do not understand how a retaining wall actually operates or when stabilizing grid is needed.
 The money they end out saving, gets spent when the wall needs to come down and they have to start over.

-Stabilizing grid from SRW is a woven fabric that is extremely strong.
+Retaining wall reinforcement grid (stabilizing grid) from SRW is a woven fabric that is extremely strong.
 This fabric has high tensile strength and is pinned between the layers of the retaining wall.
 This extends into the soil the wall is retaining and locks the block or stone wall together with the soil behind.

 The material used for a retaining wall matters a great deal, the more massive the material is, the less stabilizing grid will need to be used.
 For example, most six inch or eight inch wide split face limestone walls, stabilizing grid should be considered if the exposed height is over 24”.